gchristofferson/kc/wp-content/plugins/data-tables-generator-by-supsystic/readme.txt

 = 1.9.3 / 01.11.2018 =
  * Add integration with Contact Form by Supsystic
- * Fix of merging cells for fixed rows / columns.
+ * Fix of merging cells for fixed rows/columns.
 Small code fix and improvement
- * Fix of displaying autoindex.
+ * Fix of displaying auto index.
 Fix of displaying of collapsible cells
  * Removed deprecated functions
- * Added option to display col with merge cells in responcive mode
+ * Added option to display col with merge cells in a responsive mode
  * Added export only visible data

 = 1.9.2 / 17.10.2018 =
  * Fix displaying of lightbox popup for tables with fixed rows/columns
  * Update of displaying of cell comments on mobile
  * Fix displaying of editable fields
- * Fix of exporting to pdf for tables in standard responsive mode with column for auto index in new created column
+ * Fix of exporting to pdf for tables in a standard responsive mode with a column for the auto index in newly created column
- * Fix position of caption for tables with fixed rows / columns
+ * Fix position of a caption for tables with fixed rows/columns

 = 1.9.1 / 09.10.2018 =
  * Make correct sort order in History table mode